-In addition to scheduling a visit, feel free to copy and paste the following paragraph into your syllabus:
+Feel free to copy and paste the following paragraph into your syllabus:

-- Please take advantage of the free services offer at the Writing Center.
+- Please take advantage of the free services offered at the Writing Center.
 Getting feedback benefits writers at all skill levels.
-The Center offers one-to-one tutoring services that address everything from brainstorming and developing outlines to writing strong sentences and documenting sources.
+The Writing Center offers one-to-one tutoring services that address everything from brainstorming and developing outlines to writing strong sentences and documenting sources.
 For more information, visit the Writing Center website at wcsu.edu/writingcenter, or stop by the 3rd floor of Haas Library, Room 302.

 General Policies regarding appointments, plagiarism, and group work